pepiillo99/DatabaseAPI/README.md

     }
     @Override
     public void deserialize(ResultSet result) throws SQLException {
-        this.number = result.getInt("number"); // Differentiating from serialize, here it is necessary to store the number this.name = result.getString("name"); // we collect the name of the result and define it in our variable }
+        // No need to enter primary key this.name = result.getString("name"); // we collect the name of the result and define it in our variable }
     @Override